-Dealers whose annual turnover exceeds Rs.1 lakh are liable to pay sales tax.
+Dealers whose annual turnover exceeds Rs.3 lakh are liable to pay sales tax.
+Transporters are also made liable for registration.
 For manufacturers, liability to pay tax arises if the turnover is Rs.40,000 or more.
 There is no turnover limit for importers and they become liable to pay tax with the first sale of imported goods in the State.
 In the case of cooperative societies, the turnover limit is Rs.5 lakh.